remla23-team14/model-training/README.md

 ## 4. Testing

-We use the pytest testing framework to run numerous unit tests against our code:
+We use the pytest testing framework to run numerous unit tests against our code.
+The test coverage report is available as a coverage.xml file.

 ```
 poetry run pytest